jerryharrison/deckbrew-website/api/index.md

 ### Current Version

-The DeckBrew API is currentlt in **beta**.
+The DeckBrew API is currently in **beta**.
 Backwards incompatible changes may be made at any time.
-While in beta, the DeckBrew API will return a custom `Content-Type` header.

-> Content-Type: application/vnd.deckbrew.beta+json
+> Content-Type: application/json

 ### Pagination